angie-huff/CMOR438/Supervised_Learning/Logistic_Regression/README.md

 ## Overview

-This project provides a complete implementation of **logistic regression from scratch**
+This project provides a complete implementation of **logistic regression from scratch**.

-Logistic regression is a foundational machine learning algorithm for **binary classification**, where the target variable is either 0 or 1.
+Logistic regression is a foundational algorithm for **binary classification**, where the goal is to predict whether an input belongs to class 0 or class 1.
 In this notebook, we:

 - Explain logistic regression mathematically
-- Build the model from scratch in Python
+- Build the model using NumPy
-- Train and evaluate it using a custom-generated dataset
+- Train and evaluate it on a synthetic dataset
 - Visualize the decision boundary
-- Track the loss during training
+- Track the loss during training to observe convergence

 ---

 ## What Is Logistic Regression?

-Logistic regression models the **probability** that a given input belongs to a particular class using a **sigmoid function**.
+Logistic regression models the **probability** that an input belongs to a certain class using a **sigmoid activation function**.
+It maps real-valued inputs into the (0, 1) range.

 ### 1. Linear Combination (Logit Function)

-We first compute a weighted sum of the inputs:
+\[

-z = w · x + b
+z = \mathbf{w} \cdot \mathbf{x} + b
+\]

 Where:
-- `x` is the input vector
+- `x` is the input feature vector
 - `w` is the weight vector
-- `b` is the bias term
+- `b` is the bias

 ### 2. Sigmoid Activation Function

-The sigmoid function transforms `z` into a probability between 0 and 1:
+\[

-ŷ = 1 / (1 + e^(-z))
+\hat{y} = \frac{1}{1 + e^{-z}}
+\]

-This output is interpreted as the probability that the instance belongs to **class 1**.
+This output is interpreted as the **probability that the instance belongs to class 1**.

 ### 3. Binary Cross-Entropy Loss

-The loss function used is **binary cross-entropy**, which penalizes incorrect predictions:
+\[

-L = -(1/N) * Σ [ y * log(ŷ) + (1 - y) * log(1 - ŷ) ]
+L = -\frac{1}{N} \sum \left[ y \log(\hat{y}) + (1 - y) \log(1 - \hat{y}) \right]
+\]

 Where:
 - `y` is the true label
 - `ŷ` is the predicted probability
-- `N` is the number of training samples
+- `N` is the number of samples

 ### 4. Gradient Descent

-The weights and bias are updated to minimize the loss:
+Weights and bias are updated using the gradient of the loss function:

-w_j ← w_j - α * ∂L/∂w_j
-b ← b - α * ∂L/∂b

-Where `α` is the learning rate.
+\[
+w_j \leftarrow w_j - \alpha \cdot \frac{\partial L}{\partial w_j}, \quad b \leftarrow b - \alpha \cdot \frac{\partial L}{\partial b}
+\]

 ### 5. Prediction Rule

-After training, predictions are converted to class labels using a threshold:
+Class prediction is determined using a threshold:

-ŷ ≥ 0.5 → class 1
+- If ŷ ≥ 0.5 → class 1
-ŷ < 0.5 → class 0
+- If ŷ < 0.5 → class 0

 ---

 ## Dataset

-We used a **synthetic dataset** generated for this project, specifically crafted for logistic regression.
-It features:
+We used a **synthetic dataset** designed for clarity and interpretability in binary classification tasks.
+It contains:

-- Two features (`x1`, `x2`)
+- Two input features (`x1`, `x2`)
 - Binary labels (0 or 1)
+- A moderate degree of linear separability, generated from two 2D Gaussian distributions

+This clean setup allows us to:
+- Focus on understanding the model behavior
-- A clear nonlinear boundary
+- Visualize the decision boundary in 2D

-Using a synthetic dataset avoids complications from noise or imbalance and enables effective visualization of decision boundaries.
+- Avoid distractions like noise, imbalance, or missing data

 ---

 ## Results

-- The model was trained using **stochastic gradient descent**.
+- The model was trained using **stochastic gradient descent** on mini-batches.
-- Evaluation included:
+- Performance was evaluated using:
   - Accuracy
-  - Precision, Recall, F1-score
+  - Precision, Recall, and F1-score
   - Confusion matrix
-- We **visualized the decision boundary** to illustrate how logistic regression separates the two classes.
+- The **decision boundary** was visualized to show how the model separates the two classes.
-- We also **plotted the training loss across epochs**, showing convergence.
+- The **training loss** was plotted over time, showing convergence to a minimum.

 ---

-## Libraries Used

-- `NumPy`
+## Interpretation and Real-World Relevance

+Although trained on synthetic data, this project demonstrates the essential logic behind logistic regression: how it learns a linear boundary in feature space and assigns class probabilities.

+In real-world applications, logistic regression is widely used because it is:
+- Fast and easy to train
-- `Matplotlib`
+- Probabilistically interpretable
-- `scikit-learn` (for evaluation metrics and data generation)
+- Resilient with small datasets

+Examples include:
+- Medical diagnosis (e.g., disease vs. no disease)
+- Credit scoring (default vs. no default)
+- Email filtering (spam vs. not spam)

+---

+## Limitations

+- **Linear Separability**: Logistic regression struggles with datasets that are not linearly separable without advanced feature engineering.
+- **Synthetic Simplicity**: The dataset lacks real-world complexity such as noise, class imbalance, or missing values.
+- **No Regularization**: Our scratch implementation lacks techniques like L1/L2 regularization, which are critical for robustness in practice.

+Despite these, the model offers clear educational value and is still used professionally as a fast, transparent baseline.

 ---